 The data migration service does not support incremental data migration for a table whose data in all columns is of any of the following large object (LOB) types: BLOB, CLOB, and NCLOB.

-Data Migration Service does not support migrating non-partitioned secondary tables from an OceanBase database in the Oracle compatible mode to an Oracle database.
+Data Migration Service does not support migrating non-partitioned secondary tables from an Oracle-compatible tenant of OceanBase Database to an Oracle database.

 Data Migration Service does not support expression-based indexes.